Our Educational Program

 By understanding the importance of these concepts, we authentically implement maths in each program throughout the day.

 Sustainability is a pivotal element that guides and leads Bubup’s programs and practices across all of the centre.
-Through ongoing staff training and with a commitment to innovative and creative solutions to a wide range of sustainability issues, Bubup is able to exceed the national standards that are required.
+Sustainable practices

 Minimising our use of electricity, gas and water provide opportunities every day to model sustainable practices with the children.
-Solar panels on the roof provide the energy for our hot water system and we are currently exploring the feasibility of adding extra panels to
+Solar panels on the roof provide the energy for our hot water system.

 Bubup Bush